FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Adjourned Meeting of Limerick City and County Council - 9th December 2021.md

 **been hampered severely by the COVID-19 pandemic.**

-The Motion was proposed by Councillor Sheahan (J) and seconded by Councillor Galvin.--- 2
+The Motion was proposed by Councillor Sheahan (J) and seconded by Councillor Galvin.
+---
+2

 In proposing the Motion, Councillor Sheahan (J) referred to the difficulties that local